-TAXES - WHO PAYS FOR SDI?
+TAXES - WHO PAYS FOR STATE DISABILITY INSURANCE?

-The SDI program (DI and PFL) is funded through mandatory employee payroll deductions for most California workers.
+The SDI program, which includes DI and PFL, is funded through mandatory employee payroll deductions for most California workers.
 California law requires employers to provide coverage for employees with payroll in excess of \$100 in a calendar quarter.
 There are a few exceptions.
 Some of those specifically excluded are:

-- · Some domestic workers.
+- Some domestic workers.

 - Some governmental employees.

 - Employees of interstate railroads.

 - Employees of some nonprofit agencies.

 - Individuals claiming a religious exemption.